Supporting Our Boys

 Victoria College places great emphasis on the development of team and community spirit through the House system and this is another source of support.
 It is a vertical system that enables students to mix with boys from other year groups and develop friendships outside their form.
 In each House, boys of different ages work together to fundraise, socialise and organise the annual House competitions in music, sport, drama, art and cooking.

-Each House is led by a Head of House who gets to know the boys through the activities and helps them develop confidence and generates heathy House spirit.
-Older boys become House Prefects and have a role in supporting and encouraging the younger students.
+Each House is led by a Head of House who gets to know the students through the activities and helps them develop confidence and generates heathy House spirit.
+Older students become House Prefects and have a role in supporting and encouraging the younger students.

 There are other schemes that enable our students to help each other and themselves:

 - Buddy system: Year 10 students get to know students from our Preparatory School to help them move up to secondary school.

 - Peer mentoring: Sixth Form students are trained to support and guide younger students.
 They meet regularly but informally to discuss College life and this can be a valuable source of advice.

 - Peer Educators: We know that in some sensitive subjects boys can be more receptive to lessons taught by people closer to their own age.
 We train Sixth Formers to deliver a series of mental health and wellbeing lessons to younger boys and this has been a great success.

 Learning Life Skills